RSVP to the breakfast opening of 'Layered', a group exhibition at Canal - Thursday 18th September 8-11 am

 Daniel Dzonu Clarke

-Daniel Dzonu Clarke is a mixed media artist based in London of British-Ghanaian Descent.
+Daniel Dzonu Clarke is a mixed media artist based in London of British-Ghanaian descent.
 Growing up in London his passion for skateboarding led to a fascination with obscure architectural forms, and the way urban environments could be reinterpreted as spaces for play.
 Exploring through this lens, in search of new structures to skate, he found inspiration for his other passion, drawing.

 He furthered his practice at Camberwell College of Arts, studying Illustration.
 Over the last decade, his work has been awarded by galleries and museums such as the V&A and the Barbican, and featured internationally in The New Yorker, Wallpaper, numerous Penguin publications and more.